michaeluno/Fetch-Tweets/readme.txt

 - Fixed an issue that custom arguments could not be set in the `fetchTweeets()` function and the plugin shortcode.
 - Fixed an issue that a `fetch-tweets` template directory could not be loaded in child themes.
 - Fixed a bug that template names were not listed properly in the rule listing table in one of the plugin setting pages.
+- Changed the timing of plugin localization to the `init` action hook from `plugins_loaded`.

 = 2.4.1 - 12/06/2014 =
 - Fixed the PHP Warning: `strlen() expects parameter 1 to be string...` occured in the `fetchTweets()` function introduced in v2.4.0.